“Mermaids: The Body Found” Continues to Puzzle if Mermaids Do Exist (Photo and Video)

 Mermaid Skeletons Found in Egypt and Bulgaria Are Fake

 In line with the curiosity of people if mermaids do really exist, two pictures of mermaid skeletons surfaced in the internet which became viral.

 The first one, labeled as ‘mermaid skeleton found in Bulgaria’ is a fake one and is just a combination of three different images combined using a photo manipulation software.

 The mermaid skeleton is actually the “Mermaid Skeleton Found!” art by the1calledDAN, 6th place entry in Archaeological Anomalies 13 – Amazing archaeological discoveries! from Worth 1000, an image manipulation and contest website.

 Another mermaid skeleton photo allegedly found in Egypt also became viral.
 However, just like the picture above, the said photo below is fake which came from worth1000.com who won the 3rd entry in Archaeological Anomalies 3.

 In addition, mermaid videos proliferated in YouTube trying to prove the existence of mermaids.
-However, none of these were proven to be authentic.
-An example of a video is shown below:
+The video below was believed to be a real mermaid caught in camera in Kiryat Yam, Israel.

 When it first aired on the Animal Planet in May, “Mermaids: The Body Found” prompted the U.S. National Oceanic and Atmospheric Administration (NOAA) to release a statement denying the existence of mermaids after receiving calls from viewers who confused the information on the show as facts and wanted to learn more about the creatures.